 The Programming Board is a committee chaired by the VPRS and RHA DRED.

-The Programming Board is an optional committee open to all first year residents.
+The Programming Board is an optional committee open to all first-year residents.
 There are a maximum of ten (10) members allowed on the board, and an application process is used to accept these members.
 A stipend is available for up to $100 for each member of the Programming Board.
 All details of the stipend and Board are outlined in the Community Council Constitution.

 Section 10.
 NRHH Awards